 I am a Vancouver based Therapeutic Counsellor and Expressive Arts Therapist.
-People who come to me are interested in developing a deeper more compassionate connection with themselves.
 In my practice I help guide clients to uncover and cultivate their unique strengths, often in the face of adversity.
-I believe that using the arts (writing, painting, sound, movement, storytelling, ritual, play) in therapy sessions is a powerful and effective way of promoting meaningful change and personal healing.
+I believe that using the arts (writing, painting, sound, movement, storytelling, play) in therapy sessions is a powerful and effective way of promoting meaningful change and personal healing.
 I offer sessions to children, youth and adults who have experienced a range of challenges including: life transitions, grief, burnout, sexual abuse, gender-based violence, identity exploration and questioning, anxiety and depression, among other things.
 My approach combines Expressive Arts Therapy with various trainings and experiences in body-centered counselling, child-centered play therapy and crisis counselling.

 Education and Experience